xFUND (XFUND) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 xFUND Historical Price

-According to the latest data gathered on xFUND live price page, the current price of xFUND is 185.11USD.
-The circulating supply of xFUND(XFUND) is 9.97K XFUND , giving it a market capitalization of $1.85M.
+According to the latest data gathered on xFUND live price page, the current price of xFUND is 187.42USD.
+The circulating supply of xFUND(XFUND) is 9.97K XFUND , giving it a market capitalization of $1.87M.

 The xFUND Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of XFUND based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.